API Reference

 dt_live_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

-Test your API key by fetching your account information:
+Test your key by fetching your account info:

 curl -H "Authorization: Bearer YOUR_API_KEY" \ https://www.dmarctrust.com/api/v1/account